jamesalbert/minisana/README.md

 MINIOPTS="-n input/yeast.gw -N input/human.gw -t 10000000" make docker_run
 ```

-Then you can check the output with `docker logs -f <container-id>`.
+Then you can check the logs with `docker logs -f <container-id>`.
 Once it's finished, you can check the json file written to `~/output`.

 ## Usage